stan-leetasi/STWCalc/README.md

 Entries in *italic* are not included in this repository.

-## Different look in different systems and themes
+## Adaptive GUI
-GTK adapts its GUI to current system's theme.
+GTK adapts its GUI to the current system's theme.

 ![](/screenshots/screenshot2.png) ![](/screenshots/screenshot3.png)

+## Usage

+1. Compile the code with the provided makefile:

+make stwcalc

+2. Run the calculator with:

+make run

+3. Teardown - deletes all intermediate files and the stwcalc executable

+make clean